Bassan tribe

 The Bassan tribe (Basan) of the Ijaw people lives in western Bayelsa State, Nigeria.
-Bassan settlements include: Ezetu (I and II), Koloama (I and II), Sangana, Foropah, Ukubie, Lubia, Azuzuama, Akparatubo, and Ekeni.
+Bassan settlements include: Ezetu (I and II), Koluama (I and II), Sangana, Foropah, Ukubie, Lubia, Azuzuama, Akparatubo, and Ekeni.

 Unlike other Ijaw tribes, the Bassan do not have a cultural tradition of common origin.
 It is believed that each of the villages that make up the clan were settled by separate migrations.
 As a result, no form of central authority developed among the Bassan.
 Some of the villages forged temporary alliances; others quarreled with each other over land and fishing rights.